 “The entirety of our computing infrastructure, including all of our finance and health systems, is an insecure, untrustworthy mess”

-—Bruce Bimber, professor in the department of political science and the Center for Information Technology and Society at the University of California, Santa Barbara
+Climate and Environmental Change (17)A dark age of backlash and conflict against the mixing of different peoples that will happen as climate change alters the Earth and accelerates migration.—Bruce Bimber, professor in the department of political science and the Center for Information Technology and Society at the University of California, Santa Barbara

 “Our entire entrenched way of life has to change, top to bottom.
 It won‘t be easy, and it will cost those in power billions”